UCLouvain-CBIO/scp/README.md

 ## Installation

-To install the stable version:
+To install the stable version from Bioconductor:

 ```
 if (!requireNamespace("BiocManager"))
 	install.packages("BiocManager")
-BiocManager::install("UCLouvain-CBIO/scp")
+BiocManager::install("scp")
 ```

-To install the development version:
+To install the development version from GitHub:

 ```
 BiocManager::install("UCLouvain-CBIO/scp")